16 December 2021 / Laura Garvin Gomez

 Healing cypress has ties to immortality and can relieve pain and cough symptoms.

 Share this post

 Obtained from the evergreen cypress tree, cypress is considered a powerful oil due to its range of benefits.

 Originally used in medicine by the Mediterranean Etruscan tribes, cypress has symbolic connections to death and immortality, and was considered a highly spiritual natural product.

-Cypress essential oil can help heal wounds.
+Can cypress essential oil help heal wounds?

-Open wounds can become easily infected, but cypress oil has antiseptic qualities that prevent harmful microbes gathering around the area and keep the wound clean.
+Open wounds can become easily infected, but cypress oil has antiseptic qualities that prevent harmful microbes gathering around the area, which in turn can help keep the wound clean.